mewais/OnlineResume/assets/content/research.md

 * Simulation of real offloading (with delay) in a simulated system.
 * Building a predictor to decide what instructions to offload.

 This project is on hold until I have free time to continue working on it, it can be found [here](https://github.com/mewais/AwesomeInstructionOffloading).
+A page with detailed results of the work will be coming soon.

 ### Cache Compression and Approximation ![](https://img.shields.io/badge/-University%20of%20British%20Columbia-blueviolet) ![](https://img.shields.io/badge/status-Finished-green) ![](https://img.shields.io/badge/-Detailed%20Results-important)